Puma Biotechnology (NASDAQ:PBYI) Stock Rating Upgraded by BidaskClub

-Puma Biotechnology (NASDAQ:PBYI) was upgraded by BidaskClub from a “sell” rating to a “hold” rating in a report released on Saturday, BidAskClub reports.
+BidaskClub upgraded shares of Puma Biotechnology (NASDAQ:PBYI) from a sell rating to a hold rating in a research report released on Saturday morning, BidAskClub reports.

-A number of other equities research analysts also recently weighed in on PBYI.
-Cowen reaffirmed a “hold” rating and set a $17.00 price objective on shares of Puma Biotechnology in a research report on Friday, February 28th.
-ValuEngine raised shares of Puma Biotechnology from a “hold” rating to a “buy” rating in a research report on Friday, January 3rd.
-Royal Bank of Canada restated a “hold” rating and issued a $13.00 target price on shares of Puma Biotechnology in a research report on Monday, January 27th.
-Zacks Investment Research cut shares of Puma Biotechnology from a “strong-buy” rating to a “hold” rating and set a $9.25 target price for the company. in a research report on Wednesday, January 8th.
-Finally, Guggenheim cut shares of Puma Biotechnology from a “buy” rating to a “neutral” rating in a research report on Friday, January 3rd.
-Three research analysts have rated the stock with a sell rating, eight have assigned a hold rating and two have given a buy rating to the stock.
-The stock has an average rating of “Hold” and a consensus price target of $12.03.
+Several other brokerages also recently weighed in on PBYI.
+SVB Leerink restated a market perform rating on shares of Puma Biotechnology in a research note on Tuesday, February 4th.
+Guggenheim downgraded shares of Puma Biotechnology from a buy rating to a neutral rating in a research note on Friday, January 3rd.
+ValuEngine upgraded shares of Puma Biotechnology from a hold rating to a buy rating in a research note on Friday, January 3rd.
+Cowen restated a hold rating and issued a $17.00 target price on shares of Puma Biotechnology in a research note on Friday, February 28th.
+Finally, HC Wainwright restated a buy rating and issued a $15.00 target price on shares of Puma Biotechnology in a research note on Wednesday, February 26th.
+Three investment analysts have rated the stock with a sell rating, eight have given a hold rating and two have assigned a buy rating to the company.
+Puma Biotechnology has an average rating of Hold and an average price target of $12.03.

-Hedge funds and other institutional investors have recently bought and sold shares of the business.
-First Quadrant L P CA grew its position in Puma Biotechnology by 143.1% in the 4th quarter.
-First Quadrant L P CA now owns 3,433 shares of the biopharmaceutical company’s stock worth $30,000 after purchasing an additional 2,021 shares during the last quarter.
-Meeder Asset Management Inc. grew its position in Puma Biotechnology by 169.6% in the 4th quarter.
-Meeder Asset Management Inc. now owns 4,958 shares of the biopharmaceutical company’s stock worth $43,000 after purchasing an additional 3,119 shares during the last quarter.
-Ladenburg Thalmann Financial Services Inc. grew its position in Puma Biotechnology by 209.3% in the 4th quarter.
-Ladenburg Thalmann Financial Services Inc. now owns 5,168 shares of the biopharmaceutical company’s stock worth $45,000 after purchasing an additional 3,497 shares during the last quarter.
-Metropolitan Life Insurance Co NY grew its position in Puma Biotechnology by 14.0% in the 3rd quarter.
-Metropolitan Life Insurance Co NY now owns 10,615 shares of the biopharmaceutical company’s stock worth $114,000 after purchasing an additional 1,305 shares during the last quarter.
-Finally, Virtu Financial LLC bought a new position in Puma Biotechnology in the 3rd quarter worth about $115,000.
+A number of hedge funds and other institutional investors have recently bought and sold shares of the business.
+Nuveen Asset Management LLC boosted its stake in Puma Biotechnology by 10.2% during the 4th quarter.
+Nuveen Asset Management LLC now owns 1,280,288 shares of the biopharmaceutical company’s stock valued at $11,202,000 after acquiring an additional 118,047 shares during the last quarter.
+Norges Bank bought a new position in Puma Biotechnology during the 4th quarter valued at $3,178,000.
+Geode Capital Management LLC boosted its stake in Puma Biotechnology by 40.5% during the 4th quarter.
+Geode Capital Management LLC now owns 566,043 shares of the biopharmaceutical company’s stock valued at $4,952,000 after acquiring an additional 163,303 shares during the last quarter.
+Man Group plc bought a new position in Puma Biotechnology during the 4th quarter valued at $442,000.
+Finally, Ladenburg Thalmann Financial Services Inc. boosted its stake in Puma Biotechnology by 209.3% during the 4th quarter.
+Ladenburg Thalmann Financial Services Inc. now owns 5,168 shares of the biopharmaceutical company’s stock valued at $45,000 after acquiring an additional 3,497 shares during the last quarter.
 Hedge funds and other institutional investors own 80.47% of the company’s stock.

 About Puma Biotechnology